-Freedom of expression is formally guaranteed in the Hungarian constitution and the 2010 media laws.
-Hungary ratified all major international conventions addressing freedom of expression including the International Covenant on Civil and Political Rights and the European Convention on Human Rights (1992).
-However journalists in Hungary are bound by criminal and civil defamation and libel laws.
-Under the criminal code, media are subject to increased punishments and liability for offenses, which have an acute chilling effect on the media.
-For that reason the indicator on Protection of freedom of expression scored a medium risk (55%).
+Freedom of expression is formally guaranteed in the Hungarian constitution and in the 2010 media laws.28 Hungary ratified all major international conventions addressing freedom of expression including International Covenant on Civil and Political Rights and the European Convention on Human Rights 1992.
+However, journalists in Hungary are bound by criminal and civil defamation and libel laws.
+Under the criminal code, media are subject to increased punishments and liability for offences,29 there is a possibility of journalists being investigated or castigated.
+Even though there have been few such cases, this has an acute chilling effect on the media.
+In spite of this, the indicator on Protection of freedom of expression scored a low risk (14%) due to the legal framework formally in place.